gijzelaerr/kliko/README.rst

 KLIKO is a specification, validator and parser for the Scientific Compute Container specification.
 KLIKO is written in Python.
 It enables a developer of scientific software to structure the input, output and paramaters of a compute task.

-This documentation is intended for the developer who wants to package up a piece of software into a Kliko container.

 Installation
 ------------